GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python.md

 ## `pass` Statement
 The `pass` statement is a null operation that does nothing when executed.
 It prevents an exception occurred when running an empty code.

-# **PYTHON: ITERABLE OBJECT**
+# **PYTHON: ITERABLE**
 Not just its simplicity that makes Python language useful, its iterable object is powerful and flexible than any other programming language can provide.
-Python has four iterable objects that have slightly different properties.
+This chapter introduces four iterable objects in Python that have slightly different properties.

 ## Iterable Object
 An iterable object is used to store the collection of data and is an object that has an `__iter__` method (Python3) that returns the iterator object.
 An iterator is an object which automatically calls the next element of data, thus iterating every data within the iterable object in order.

+### Sequence Object
-Iterable objects can access and modify stored data using a bracket `[]`.
-The string object introduced in *PYTHON: BASIC § String Data Type* is also an iterable object.
+A sequence object is an iterable object with additional features, such as slicing features that can extract only the desired portion.
+Sequence objects can access and modify stored data using a bracket `[]`.
+The string object introduced in *PYTHON: BASIC § String Data Type* is also a sequence object.

 ```python
 variable = "Hello World!"